 Averett University is committed to achieving equal educational opportunities for persons with disabilities.
 It is Averett's policy that no qualified person shall, on the basis of disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination with regard to the programs, activities, or services provided by the University.
-If a student would like to explore the option of additional services, please contact the Director of Student Success.
-For additional information on the process for attaining these services, please refer to the Averett University Disabilities Services Handbook. (https://www.averett.edu/wpcontent/uploads/Disabilities-Services Handbook Students Parents Updated-2017.Pdf).
+If a student would like to explore the option of additional services, please contact the Student Success Office.
+For additional information on the process for attaining these services, please refer to the Averett University Disabilities Services Handbook.
+Microsoft Word - Disabilities Services Handbook.docx (averett.edu)